beandrake/htl/README.md

 This repository contains project files for:

-- the HTL game's proof of concept
+- the HTL game's proof of concept (the HugTheLine directory)
-- the tower defense API created during HTL's development
+- the tower defense API created during HTL's development (the HTL directory)
 - several simple example projects that make use of the API